AFCS: Armed Forces Compensation Scheme Explained

 If you are unlucky enough to suffer an injury whilst serving, then it is important to consider taking independent advice as soon as possible, otherwise it may be difficult for you to recover the pension and / or compensation payment to which you are entitled.

-Also, if you are considering making an Armed Forces compensation claim then it is important that you take independent legal advice as to whether this at the present time, is the best route for you to compensation.
+Also, if you are considering using the Armed Forces compensation scheme then it is important that you take independent legal advice as to whether this at the present time, is the best route for you to compensation.

 Service personnel have up to seven years after the date the injury was sustained, to bring a claim for compensation under the Armed Forces Compensation Scheme.
 So usually there is plenty of time after an accident to seek a preliminary view as to whether this is the best method of obtaining compensation.